ac999/rezidentiat_com_formatter/README.md

 This repository contains two Python scripts that automate processing HTML files saved from the `rezidentiat.com` website.
 These scripts help users extract and reformat data into more usable formats, such as `.docx` files for reports and `.txt` files for Quizlet flashcards.

+## Important Note

+The scripts are made for the version of the `rezidentiat.com` website that was available in the year 2024.
+As the website can suffer changes, the scripts could possibly not work anymore.

 ## Scripts Overview

 ### 1. **grile.py**